m-rphy/mongo-db-api/README.md

 The schema is for a to do list app, but the app can easily be refactored to accommodate other schemas.

+## Setup

+### For Mac:
-To connect your local Mongo DB instance to this API
+To connect your local Mongo DB instance to this API you'll want to have brew installed.

-For Mac:
-you'll want to have brew installed.
 Then you can run

 `brew tap mongodb/brew`

-Then
+Followed by

 `brew install mongodb-community@latest`

-Once this is complete, run
+These enable mongo to run locally
+Once they are finished installing you can start the instance with:

 `brew services start mongo-community`

-This will start the local db instance.
-Once your mongo db instance is running, you can get the URI by running
+A local mongo db instance is running!
+To get the URI to connect to, run:

 `mongosh`